Burning feet syndrome: Presentation

 The burning heat is usually limited to the soles of the feet, but may extend up to the ankles or lower legs of some patients.
 The burning can sometimes be accompanied by feelings of 'pins and needles' or tingling in these regions.
 Nighttime is when almost all people with this syndrome report the heat symptoms being the worst, with the condition getting better as morning comes.
 Those who have psychosomatic disorders sometimes display psychological symptoms along with the burning of feet associated with the syndrome.
 For most, there is no redness of the skin of their feet during the heat sensations, and almost never is there accompanying tenderness along with it.

 Causes

 Burning feet syndrome can be inherited, or it can be caused by pressure being put on the nerves.
 Links also exist between this syndrome and diseases such as hypothyroidism, diabetes mellitus, and rheumatoid arthritis; links are also believed to exist between this syndrome and Zinc deficiency.
 It is also linked to vitamin B (specifically pantothenic acid) deficiencies and kidney failure.

-It seems to be a small fiber neuropathy.
+It is suspected to be related to or a small fiber neuropathy.